NEDERLANDS ACTEUR EN REGISSEUR

 NIEUWS

-Op dit moment op Netflix De Piraten van Hiernaast II (regie Pim van Hoeve) .
-Bert speelt wederom buurman Daandels.
+De Piraten van Hiernaast II (regie Pim van Hoeve) nu op Netflix.
+Hana speelt wederom buurman Daandels.
 In deel twee wordt het slaperige kustplaatsje Zandwijk opgeschikt door de komts van Ninja’s.

-13 januari was Bert te gast bij LEX ONTMOET.
+Bert was te gast bij LEX ONTMOET.
 Een soort zomergasten, maar dan met Lex en zonder ondergelopen caravan.
 Kijk hier de uitzending terug.

 Ron en Riet vertrekken niet! (zapp/avrotros) met Bert in de rol van camping beheerder Jochem.
 Kijk hier naar een aflevering.

-Nu Jackie en Oopjen (regie Annemarie van de Mond) Ondemand o.a. op Pathe Thuis.
+Nu Jackie en Oopjen (regie Annemarie van de Mond) Ondemand o.a. op Disney+.
 Bert speelt de rol van Herbert Vos.

 BIO